- Directed By: Robert Schwentke

 |Budget: $154 million||Financed by: Universal|

-R.I.P.D. was financed by Universal and Deadline‘s sources listed the gross budget as $184.1 million and after a $28.1 million tax rebate, the net budget was $154 million.
+Universal financed and Deadline‘s sources informed the publication that the gross budget for R.I.P.D. was $184.1 million and after tax rebates, the net budget was $156 million.
 Adding to the exorbitant costs, was just four months before it was set to be released on July 19, Universal spent millions on a conversion to 3D.
 It’s hard to imagine a less appealing trailer and marketing material than this cheap looking Men in Black knockoff, starring a mouth full of marbles mumbling Jeff Bridges and a bored looking Ryan Reynolds.
 R.I.P.D. was tracking poorly and Universal knew they had a complete creative misfire on their hands and reduced the marketing spend to cushion the blow.
 Speaking about the movie, Jeff Bridges was quoted as saying “I was a little underwhelmed.”
 Indeed.

-R.I.P.D. bowed against The Conjuring, Turbo (featuring the voice of Ryan Reynolds) and Red 2 (pointless trivia: Robert Schwentke directed Red).
+R.I.P.D. bowed against The Conjuring, Turbo (featuring the voice of Ryan Reynolds) and Red 2 (pointless trivia: R.I.P.D. director Robert Schwentke helmed the first Red).
 Universal did not screen this stinker for critics and it opened to a terrible $12,691,415 — placing #7 for the weekend led by The Conjuring.
-Audiences gave R.I.P.D. a poor C+ cinemascore and it sank 52.2% in its second weekend to $6,070,525 and declined 60.3% in its third session to $2,409,855 and promptly lost most of its theater count.
+Audiences gave R.I.P.D. a poor C+ cinemascore and it sank 52.2% in its second weekend to $6,070,525 and plummeted 60.3% in its third session to $2,409,855 and then promptly lost most of its theater count.
 The domestic run closed with just $33,618,855.
-Universal would see back about $18.5 million after theaters take their percentage of the gross, which would not even cover the ad spend.